How AbbVie is working to push boundaries in mental health research

 New frontiers in psychiatric research and development

-AbbVie scientists are looking for psychiatric biomarkers using advanced tools such as high-frequency data sampling of mood and behavior, AI-enabled analysis of older methods such as EEG (recordings of electrical patterns in the brain), and functional imaging (visual recordings of various brain activities taken while people are doing specific tasks).
+AbbVie scientists are also looking for psychiatric biomarkers using advanced tools such as high-frequency data sampling of mood and behavior, AI-enabled analysis of older methods such as EEG (recordings of electrical patterns in the brain), and functional imaging (visual recordings of various brain activities taken while people are doing specific tasks).

 Psychiatry remains a complex field, but AbbVie is committed to unraveling these complexities and focused on uncovering new insights to help drive meaningful and impactful change for patients.